 Pay particular attention to the Proposing talks section of this page.
 Follow these tips and your talk proposals will stand a better chance of being selected.

 PLEASE NOTE: Whether your talk is accepted or not often doesn’t have as much to do with how great your proposal is as it does with how many speaking slots the conference has available and the balance of the program the organisers need to craft.
 It’s nothing personal: we just don’t have enough time to accept all the great talk proposals we receive.

 Don’t let that stop you from proposing!
 You can’t win a race you don’t even run, so click here to propose a talk.

 Want to propose a talk but want feedback on your idea, proposal wording, talk title or just on how to deal with nerves?
 The speaker committee is running CFP office hours during the CFP.
 We’ll do everything possible to help you be successful with your proposal and presentation.
 Office hour times:

 - 12-1 PM Pacific Time, every Thursday in July until July 29th (when is that in my local time zone?)

 #seagl IRC channel on Freenode IRC.
 Don’t worry if you’re not familiar with IRC.
 Just click here for the webchat, choose a nickname, and you’re good to go!

-As SeaGL is a free to attend community-oriented conference, we regret that we are unable to help with the cost of travel and accommodation for speakers at this time.
+As SeaGL is a free to attend community-oriented and -organized conference, we regret that we are unable to help with the cost of travel and accommodation for speakers at this time.

 All speakers and attendees of SeaGL must agree and adhere to the Code of Conduct for the safety and enjoyment of all organizers, volunteers, speakers, and attendees.
 We ask that all prospective speakers review and confirm their willingness to abide by the Code of Conduct terms and expectations when interacting within SeaGL community spaces.